"

 Can I see myself as a student here?

-*Thinking About Admissions Requirements While Still in Undergrad
+Thinking About Grad School Admissions Requirements While Still in Undergrad

 Experience: If you are planning to go to grad school right away, are you getting enough experience outside of the classroom?
 Internships, part-time/summer jobs, volunteer opportunities, etc. can bolster your application and help you long-term so that you aren’t coming out of graduate school over-educated and under experienced.